 - On a life cycle basis, nuclear power emits just a few grams of CO2 equivalent per kWh of electricity produced, similar levels as renewables like wind and solar.

-- Uranium is so energy dense, the amount Cameco sold in 2020 has the potential to generate about 484,000 GWh of electricity.
-For context, generating that amount of electricity with nuclear compared to coal-fired power would be equivalent to taking more than 137 million cars off the road for one year, which would eliminate about 449 million tonnes of CO2e from being emitted.
+- Uranium is so energy-dense that the used uranium required to generate enough electricity for a person’s lifetime would fit in a pop can.
+The uranium Cameco sold in 2021 has the potential to fuel the generation of about 384,000 GWh.
+Generating that amount of electricity from zero emissions nuclear power instead of coal-fired power is equivalent to taking more than 109 million cars off the road for one year⁸ (357 million tonnes of CO₂e).